232 Comments

 James's avatar

 Budd is high on his own supply.
 That guy has absolutely nothing on offer except his blind fealty to Tangerine Cthulhu, and that’s becoming more a liability than an asset lately.
-I hesitate to call two polls a trend, but two points do determine a one, if not a pattern and the last two polls showed Whatley trailing Cooper by a Full Stein.
+I hesitate to call two polls a trend, but two points do determine a line, if not a pattern and the last two polls showed Whatley trailing Cooper by a Full Stein.
 If that’s not just noise, then a Trump endorsement might turn out to be kryptonite by the time November arrives, and it’ll probably only get worse from there.

 MPC's avatar